chooch-ai/EarthquakeChangeDetection/README.md

 ####  Comparison Image
 The images are shown side by side (or top/bottom, depending on aspect ratio) and the bounding boxes are drawn in two colors, such that:
 - <span style="color:cyan">blue</span> for common (undamaged or minor damage) buildings
-- <span style="color:red">red</span> for objects that are present only in pre disaster image, therefore destroyed buildings.
+- <span style="color:red">red</span> for objects that are present only in pre disaster image, therefore buildings with major damage or destroyed.